-- Italian Opera Evening at the Church of San Giovanni
+- Recital of Italian Opera at the church of San Giovanni

 Lucca is one of the most beautiful of all Italian cities, with city walls graced by grand plantations of trees and one of the finest sets of Romanesque churches in Italy.
-We visit the Cathedral of St. Martin, with a lovely Jacopo della Quercia tomb.
-The Church of San Michele has a spectacular façade made up of complex blind galleries with capricious sculptures of beasts.
-It was built in the ancient forum of the city; Lucca’s medieval street plan follows the original Roman plan.
+We visit the Cathedral of St. Martin, with a lovely Jacopo della Quercia tomb, and view the spectacular façade of the church of San Michele, made up of complex blind galleries with capricious sculptures of beasts.
+San Michele was built in the ancient forum of the city; Lucca’s medieval street plan follows the original Roman plan.
 The oval Piazza del Mercato’s medieval palaces were built into the structure of Lucca’s Roman amphitheatre.
 San Frediano, meanwhile, has a distinctive façade mosaic and a unique baptismal font that was once a medieval fountain.

 After lunch we visit the privately owned 17th-century Palazzo Pfanner, where parts of Portrait of a Lady were filmed (1996).
 The palace’s owner, Dario Pfanner, will introduce his palace and its Baroque garden, a fine example of an urban garden that includes various statues of Olympian deities and a fountain pond.
 Its elegant lemon house (limonaia) inflects a space defined by boxwood and laurel hedges.
 Bushes of peonies and hortensias, roses and potted geraniums gain shade from yews, pines, magnolias and an old camellia.
 Inside, the palace’s piano nobile (main reception room) features Pietro Paolo Scorsini frescoes (c.1720).